 1. Get Inspired at the Chen Ancestral Hall

-If you’re in Guangzhou, a visit to the Chen Ancestral Hall is an absolute must!
-Also called Chen Clan Academy, this academic temple is an example of traditional Chinese architecture.
+If you’re in Guangzhou, you must visit the Chen Ancestral Hall.
+Also called the Chen Clan Academy, this academic temple is an example of traditional Chinese architecture.

 What will you love the most?